 "Mr. Trump, are you ready to serve as commander-in-chief?"

 This is nutless.
 It is worthless.
 Even worse, it's dangerous, because it allows a comb-over wearing lifts to say he answered a tough question from NBC's Matt Lauer, even though NBC has it in for him, always has, even when they were paying him millions to be an insufferable dick on television each week, total sandbag job by Crooked NBC.

 "Great buncha guys at NBC News!
 The best!"

-Well, thanks to Donald Trump, I, like modern journalism, am exposed.
-If you want to know what's going on, you're going to have to put the work in yourself, find legitimate sources of information, and figure out as best you can what comes closest to the truth.
-The days of having actual journalists available on television and radio have long since passed, but only because we've proven over the past 40 years that we either can't tell the difference, or honestly just don't care.
-Your credulity will be the death of you, of journalism, of democracy.
+Well, thanks to Donald Trump, I, like modern journalism, have been exposed.
+If you want to know what's going on, you have to put the work in yourself, find legitimate sources of information, and figure out as best you can what comes closest to the truth.
+The days of having actual journalists available on television and radio have long since passed, but only because we've proven over the last 40 years that we either can't tell the difference, or honestly just don't care.
+Your credulity will be the death of you – of journalism, of democracy.

 In a scene from Joseph Heller's Catch-22, one of the officers, Clevinger, decides to hold question and answer sessions for the men, so they can better understand why they have been sent to war.
 He is bombarded with nonsensical queries, but from time to time, someone raises a poignant question, the answer to which might not be good for morale.